Stainland Road Medical Centre

 Please be aware that posting anything on-line that may construed as slanderous, inflammatory or derogatory will be treated as abuse and in line with our zero tolerance policy (see above)

 Our aim is to provide the highest possible level of service and care.
-If you have any suggestions to make or if you are unhappy about any aspect of our service, please ask to see the Practice Manager who will be happy to discuss the problem and explain our in-house procedure for looking at complaints.
+If you have any suggestions to make or if you are unhappy about any aspect of our service please see the below Complaint procedure Leaflet.

 To make a Complaint to NHS England